CrayLabs/SmartSim/doc/experiment.rst

 A clustered database is optimal for high data throughput scenarios such as online analysis, training and processing.

-Below is an image illustrating communication between a clustered orchestrator and a multi-node model.
+The following image illustrates communication between a clustered orchestrator and a multi-node model.
 In the Diagram, an instance of the application is running on each application compute node.
-A single SmartRedis client is initialized with the clustered database address and used to communicate with the application's compute nodes.
+A single SmartRedis Client object is initialized with the clustered database address and used to communicate with the application's compute nodes.
 Data is streamed from the application compute nodes to the sharded database via the client.

 .. figure::  images/clustered-orc-diagram.png

-Initialize a Clustered Orchestrator
+Initialize a Standard Orchestrator
 """""""""""""""""""""""""""""""""""
 To create an ``Orchestrator`` that does not share compute resources with other SmartSim entities, use the ``Experiment.create_database()`` factory method.
-Specifying the parameter `db_nodes` as greater than or equal to 1 will determine whether your database is multi-sharded or single-sharded.
+Specifying 1 for the `db_nodes` parameter causes the database to be single-sharded; otherwise it is multi-shared.
-This factory method returns an initialized ``Orchestrator`` object that gives you access to functions associated with the :ref:`Orchestrator API<orc_api>`.
+This factory method returns an initialized ``Orchestrator`` object that gives you access to functions associated with the :ref:`Orchestrator API<orchestrator_api>`.

 Colocated Orchestrator
 ^^^^^^^^^^^^^^^^^^^^^^